cnbeining/Biligrab/README.md

 Interact and non-interact mode for different situations.

-An intergration with Danmaku2ass(https://github.com/m13253/danmaku2ass) is fulfilled by m13253 with biligrab-danmaku2ass(https://github.com/m13253/biligrab-danmaku2ass), which can convert danmaku to .ass file.
+Intergrated with Danmaku2ass(https://github.com/m13253/danmaku2ass, GPL v2) by m13253, able to convert danmaku to ASS subtitle.

 Usage
 ------